faizahsayyid/shehacks2024/README.md

 - **Reap the benefits** of varied learning content and respond to diverse content recommendations
 - **Navigate your learning journey** with agora

+In addition to the web app, we have a functional Chrome add-on (second github repository).
+Using Redis and Chrome History API we are able to use recent user activity and local cache to come up interests of lessons to recommend.
+In addition this information is used to update the entertainment budget to track how much time is spent on social sites.

-agora makes it easy to learn the art of intentional living by seamlessly curating personalized lesson plans and guiding your digital experience.
+agora is more than a website or an add-on. **agora is an experience to make it easy to learn the art of intentional living** by seamlessly curating personalized lesson plans and guiding your digital experience.
 Fine-tuning your journey for a positive impact has never been easier.

 ## How we built it 🔨

-agora is based off of Cloudflare's Workers AI and team-compiled databases sourced from (XXX) to recommend curated lesson plans.
+agora is based off of Cloudflare's Workers AI's databases to recommend curated lesson plans after prompting on web activity.
 The front-end is created using Chakra UI and open-source cache to ensure privacy and security is supported through Redis.
 Design and prototype were first created on pen and paper and then replicated in Chakra UI.

 ## Challenges we ran into ⚠️
 As a team we attempted to use many techstacks we had not previously known about and/or have never used before: Cloudflare's Worker AI, Redis and GoDaddy.
 As with any new techstack, there was a learning curve on a time constraint but we were able to overcome integration challenges and troubleshoot unfamiliar issues.